tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 specification then the 'encapsulated_key' header parameter MUST be present in the unprotected header parameter.

 The 'encapsulated_key' parameter contains the encapsulated key, which is output of the HPKE KEM, and is represented as a base64url encoded string.
-We recommend using OKP (Octet Key Pair) for Key Type ("kty") to align with {{RFC8037}}.
+The parameter "kty" MUST be present and set to "OKP" defined in Section 2 of {{RFC8037}}.

 ### HPKE Usage in Direct and Key Agreement with Key Wrapping